Mechani-Legion/CharEditLite/README.md

 **Shard panel: Render of the shard or target appearance and of the final appearance according to the choices.**
 - Interaction: Same as the mirror.
-- Upper checkbox: Only for station thralls, the warpaint and outfit of the shard can be apply to them.
+- Upper checkbox: Only for station thralls, the warpaint (exception) and outfit of the shard can be apply to them.
 The appearance of the shard can also be ignored in these cases.
+(exception) Warpaints appearance can be shared with everyone, but is permanent only for station thralls.
 - Lower checkbox: Enable or disable the customisation option if available.
 - Edit mod: Only available in the character inventory.
   - Switch warpainnt: Change the warpaint according to the character.